-Bowie, Md. – Jan.
-5, 2016 – Inovalon (Nasdaq: INOV), a leading technology company providing advanced, cloud-based analytics and data-driven intervention platforms to the healthcare industry, today announced the names of organizations that benefitted from its charitable contributions in 2015, which include both local and national charities.
-Since the charitable giving program inception in 2008, Inovalon has donated more than one million dollars to organizations within the medical, environmental, arts and humanitarian communities.
+Bowie, Md. – January 5, 2017 – Inovalon (Nasdaq: INOV), a leading technology company providing advanced, cloud-based platforms empowering a data-driven transformation from volume-based to value-based models across the healthcare ecosystem, today announced the names of organizations that benefitted from its charitable contributions in 2016, which include both local and national charities.

-Inovalon has been committed to corporate philanthropy programs and takes great pride in its support of programs that focus on the development of youth and the arts, the provision of shelter and care for those in need.
-Inovalon continued this initiative in 2015 with the support of 30 worthy causes throughout the year.
+Inovalon is committed to corporate philanthropy programs and takes great pride in its support of programs that focus on the advancement of research and treatment for the nation’s most troubling diseases, the development of youth through wellness and arts programs, and the provision of shelter and care for those in need.
+Inovalon continued this initiative in 2016 with the support of 33 worthy causes throughout the year.

-"Corporate responsibility is at the heart of Inovalon’s culture and we believe that we have a responsibility not only to our clients, their members, our employees and the greater healthcare community, but also to our local communities," said Keith Dunleavy, M.D., chief executive officer and chairman of the board of Inovalon.
-"To this end, we are pleased and honored to have the ability to continue supporting a wide array of wonderful organizations which serve the communities in which our team members live and raise their families."
+“Corporate responsibility is at the heart of Inovalon’s culture, and we believe that we have a responsibility not only to our clients, their members, our employees and the greater healthcare community, but also to our local communities,” said Bob Wychulis, president of Inovalon.
+“We are pleased to have the ability to continue supporting a wide array of organizations which serve the communities in which our team members live and raise their families.”

 - Anne Arundel Medical Center Foundation: Provides healthcare for persons in the Anne Arundel County community who are otherwise unable to afford the necessary care.

-- Blessings in a Backpack: Provides weekend meals for children that otherwise may not eat until they return to school on Mondays.
+- Blessings in a Backpack: Provides weekend meals for children in the Grand Rapids, Michigan area, who otherwise may not eat until they return to school on Mondays.

 - Boy Scouts of America, Baltimore Area Council: Prepares young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.